Tranzakt/Visual-Laravel/UI-COMPONENTS.md

-However a first, gut, reaction is that it is likely that none of the above is goingt to meet our needs long-term, and so perhaps we should start with using WireUI v2 (which is TailwindCSS ready) and (over the course of time) (shamelessly) plagiarise any suitable component library for components we need, reworking them to be themeable, translateable, accessible, and (if necessary multi-technology).
+However a first, gut, reaction is that it is likely that none of the above is goingt to meet our needs long-term, and so perhaps we should start with using WireUI v2 (which is TailwindCSS ready) and (over the course of time) (shamelessly) plagiarise any suitable component library for components we need, reworking them to be Livewire, themeable, translateable and accessible.
-This might mean starting them as pure Livewire, and then using Svelte to make them more easily ported.

 # Appendix - Existing Livewire Components
 ## Existing Livewire libraries